scartill/tagth/README.md

 ### Principal and Principal Tags

 A Principal is an acting entity.
-A Principal can be a user, a role, a group, or any other entity that can perform actions. *NB: In the current implementation, a Principal is only a user.*
+A Principal can be a user, a role, a group, or any other entity that can perform actions.

 Principal’s auth tag string looks like a comma-separated list of tags: `tag_one, tag_two, tag_three`.
 Each tag should be a string that is a valid Python identifier.